CSV to Excel Converter - Convert CSV File to XLSX Online

 Why does my CSV look wrong when I open it in Excel?

-Excel's built-in CSV parser has aggressive type detection that often misinterprets data.
+Excel's -in CSV parser has aggressive type detection that often misinterprets data.
 Leading zeros are stripped from numbers, long IDs are converted to scientific notation, and dates can be reformatted based on your locale.
 This converter avoids those issues by creating a proper XLSX file with explicit column types.
-If you've been frustrated by Excel's CSV handling, this tool is specifically designed to solve that problem.
+If you've been frustrated by Excel's CSV handling, this tool is specifically solve that problem.

 Is it safe to upload sensitive CSV data?